-PombilitiTM (cipaglucosidase alfa-atga) + OpfoldaTM (miglustat) for Pompe Disease
+Pombiliti® (cipaglucosidase alfa-atga) + Opfolda® (miglustat) for Pompe Disease

-We have leveraged our biologics capabilities to develop Pombiliti^{$^{\text{TM}}$} + Opfolda^{$^{\text{TM}}$}, a novel treatment paradigm for late-onset Pompe disease.
-Pombiliti^{$^{\text{TM}}$} + Opfolda^{$^{\text{TM}}$} were approved by the EC in June 2023, the MHRA in August 2023, and the FDA in September 2023.
+We have leveraged our biologics capabilities to develop Pombiliti® + Opfolda®, a novel two-component treatment paradigm for Pompe disease.
+Pombiliti® + Opfolda® was approved by the EC, the MHRA and the FDA in 2023, and the Swissmedic in 2024 for adult late-onset Pompe disease ("LOPD") patients.
 Additional regulatory submissions and reimbursement processes with global health authorities are currently underway.

-Pombiliti^{\mathbb{M}} + Opfolda^{\mathbb{M}} consists of a uniquely engineered rhGAA enzyme, cipaglucosidase alfa-atga, with an optimized carbohydrate structure to enhance lysosomal uptake, administered in combination with miglustat that functions as an enzyme stabilizer.
-Miglustat binds to and stabilizes cipaglucosidase alfa-atga reducing inactivation of rhGAA in circulation to improve the uptake of active enzyme into key disease relevant tissues.
+Pombiliti® + Opfolda® consists of a uniquely engineered rhGAA enzyme, cipaglucosidase alfa-atga, with an optimized carbohydrate structure to enhance cellular uptake, administered intravenously in combination with orally administered miglustat.
+Miglustat binds to and stabilizes the cipaglucosidase alfa-atga in circulation reducing inactivation of rhGAA in circulation to improve the uptake of active enzyme into key disease relevant tissues.
 Miglustat is not an active ingredient that contributes directly to glycogen reduction.

-In addition, clinical studies are ongoing in pediatric patients for both the late-onset Pompe disease ("LOPD") and infantileonset Pompe disease ("IOPD") populations.
+In addition, clinical studies are ongoing in pediatric patients for both the LOPD and infantile-onset Pompe disease ("IOPD") populations.